 A ResourceReference couples a NamedElement with a uri referencing an external class, category, individual or "concept".
 It should be noted the uri in ResourceReference has the semantics associated with the PersistentURI in the CTS2 specification -- it is not intended to reference a resource directly, but to "name" a resource that has a description in one or more terminologies, (code systems, classification systems, ontologies).

 The uri serves as the identity of a ResourceReference.
-It may be accompanied by additional language specific designations and descriptions as well as by a ScopedIdentifer that identifies the target as a namespace/name tuple.
+It may be accompanied by additional language-specific designations and descriptions as well as by a ScopedIdentifer identifying the target as a namespace/name tuple.

 Diagrams